Leadership Development

 (8 hours/0.8 CEUs)

-Developing delivery skills can make a significant difference in the success of an effective presentation.
-The ability to deliver information in a style that will keep the attention of the audience while addressing the salient points is an important attribute.
-Participants in this class will learn how to deliver presentations that grab and hold the attention and learn the necessary steps in preparing an effective presentation.
+Developing and practicing delivery skills makes a significant difference in the success of an effective presentation.
+The ability to deliver information in a style that will keep the attention of the audience while addressing the salient points of the presentation is an important attribute for speakers.
+Participants in this class will learn practical tips for managing fears about public speaking, steps for preparing an effective presentation that will ‘wow’ the audience, and strategies for delivering engaging presentations.
+Discussions will also focus on utilizing technology in support of the presentation and examine how to leverage visuals to reinforce the effectiveness of the message being presented.

 Group Facilitation – An Art Form!